SinaC/TetriNET/readme.txt

-GameStart send players, tetrimino definitions and game rules spam prevention, no more than 1 service call every 50ms (configurable) -> modify ip filter + handle spam in IPFilterServiceBehavior use interface instead of RemoteEndpointMessageProperty (server-side) implement built-in client: new ITetriNETProxyManager and new ITetriNETCallbackManager remove every reference to network from GameClient and GameServer
+GameStart send players, tetrimino definitions and game rules spam prevention, no more than 1 service call every 50ms (configurable) -> modify ip filter + handle spam in IPFilterServiceBehavior use interface instead of RemoteEndpointMessageProperty (server-side) create server+client application using a new ICallbackManager referencing GameClient and IProxyManager referencing GameServer remove every reference to network from GameClient and GameServer

 discover